24-Hour Emergency

 If you need urgent, emergency accommodation, 24-hour accommodation can provide you with a safe place to stay.

-There are different types of accommodation and living arrangements that are available to you depending on your situation and needs.
+Different types of accommodation and living arrangements are available depending on your situation and needs.
 You may choose to live with or without support, in your own home or with your family.
-However, finding accommodation that best suits your individual needs isn’t always easy.
+However, finding accommodation that best suits your individual needs doesn’t need to be difficult.

-You can find accommodation/housing services options, as well as vacancies from providers by searching our NDIS database across Australia.
+You can find accommodation and housing service options, as well as vacancies from providers by searching our National Disability Insurance Scheme database across Australia.

 Click here to search for accommodation options in your area.

-For people with significant support needs, the NDIS offers funding for specialist disability accommodation, commonly referred to as 'SDA'.
-This specialised form of accommodation is tailored to provide the necessary support and facilities for those with higher care requirements.
+The National Disability Insurance Scheme offers funding for specialist disability accommodation, commonly referred to as SDA, for people with significant support needs.
+This specialised form of accommodation is tailored to provide the necessary support and facilities for people with higher care requirements.

-SDA funding covers the cost of a person’s home where they receive their day-to-day support.
-Importantly, it allows people with disability to remain integrated into the community.
+SDA funding covers the cost of a person’s home where they receive their day-to-day support — this allows people with disability to remain within the community.

 SDA gives people with disability a choice about their housing environment, ensuring they receive the right support and housing design for them, including lighting, accessible spaces and amenities.